After learning these simple copywriting tips and tricks, I never looked at website copy in the same way again.

 Tip#1: Your Prospects Don’t Care About You

-When you make the common mistake of thinking that your website is all about you, and all about your product, and your philosophy and your dumb-ass mission statement, you have missed the mark.
+When you make the common mistake of thinking that your website is all about you, and all about your product, your philosophy, and your verbose mission statement, you have missed the mark.

 You Need to Change Your Focus

-They say, “we” this and “we” that.
-They’ll say things like, “we’re the premier such and such in the industry,”
+They say “we” this and “we” that.
+They’ll say things like, ” we’re the premier such-n-such in the industry,”

 …and “we’ve been in business for this number of years,” and “our passion is…,” “our goals are…,” “we strive for…,”